jim-olsen/weewx-acs758/README.md

         manager = weewx.wxmanager.WXDaySummaryManager
         # The schema defines the structure of the database.
         # It is *only* used when the database is created.
-        schema = user.TristarModbusService.schema_with_tristar
+        schema = user.CustomDataServices.schema_with_custom_data
 ```

 Finally, update the Engine section to add our service upon load.
 Note the
-addition of the user.TristarModbusService.AddTristarData service to the
+addition of the user.CustomDataServices.AddTristarData, user.CustomDataServices.AddACS758Data services to the
 data_services.

 ```